 I also love the quality.
-In my years of running an online store, I haven’t received one complaint about the quality of their products and their printing.
-In fact, I get a lot of compliments.
+In my years of running an online store, I didn’t receive one complaint about the quality of their products and their printing.
+In fact, I got a lot of compliments.

 We already talked about the fact that PoD businesses aren’t passive.
 Yet, I’d rather spend my time designing new products instead of manually fulfilling orders that come in.

 Printful and Printify have really seamless, user-friendly, and automatic systems that pull in orders from Etsy when they come in, process them, ship them out, and update everything on the Etsy end.

 You could be gone on a camping trip without cell reception, come back to civilization, and realize that orders have come in, been processed, and fully completed while you were gone.
 Pretty cool.